szymon2024/gps-labs/gps_lab06/README.md

-2025-12-24
+2025-12-25

 EN:
 =====================================================================
-  MATCHING EPHEMERIDES TO GPS SATELLITE OBSERVATIONS
+  ATTACHING EPHEMERIDES TO GPS SATELLITE OBSERVATIONS
 =====================================================================

-The program matches filtered GPS ephemerides from a RINEX 3.04 NAV file to satellite observations from a RINEX 3.04 OBS file.
-It process only GPS satellite data.
+The program attaches filtered navigation records from a RINEX 3.04 NAV file to satellite observations from a RINEX 3.04 OBS file.
+It processes only GPS satellite data.

 Input
 -----